epinio/docs/docs/howtos/using_custom_appcharts.md

 Use the option `--app-chart` to specify the name of the custom Helm chart to use when creating, updating, or deploying an application.

-For a detailed information on the `--app-chart` setting, see the following CLI commands pages:
+For detailed information on the `--app-chart` setting, see the following CLI commands pages:

   - [epinio app create](../references/cli/epinio_app_create.md)
   - [epinio app update](../references/cli/epinio_app_update.md)